-Holy God, we pray for our church, other churches in our Circuit and the World Church, too.
-Help us learn new, effective ways of meeting the needs of our communities and to reflect the goodness and grace of Jesus by serving him with united, faithful hearts in words and deeds of love.
+Holy God, we pray for not only churches in our district, but the World Church as we emerge from the dark shadow of coronavirus.
+Help us learn new, effective ways of meeting the needs of our communities and to reflect the goodness and grace of Jesus by serving him with united, faithful hearts.
+Let us be your holy priesthood by being bold in our discipleship.

 Abba, Heavenly Father, bless us, our friends and our families.
-Keep us safe in your care and help us to share the abundance of your love with our neighbours, both friends and strangers, so that our lives bring you honour through Jesus Christ our Lord.
+Keep us safe in your care and help us to share the abundance of your love with our neighbours, so our lives bring you honour through Christ Jesus our Lord and friend.
 Amen.